 Day-to-day servicing costs or maintenance are charged as expenses as incurred, except where they relate to the replacement of a part or component of an asset, in which case the costs are capitalised and depreciated.

 (viii) Leased assets

-Operating lease payments are charged to the Statement of Comprehensive Income in the periods in which they are incurred.
+Operating lease payments are charged to the Statement of comprehensive income in the periods in which they are incurred.
 The Office does not have any finance leases.

-(ix) Intangible assets
+(ix) Receivables